 A surprising offer from Amex

 Additionally, few weeks ago I received a targeted offer for Amex Premier Rewards Gold.
 I’ve had this card before, but the language on the letter didn’t have “once per lifetime” verbiage.
-Unfortunately, the sign-up bonus was 25,000 points rather than 50,000 points you can usually find via CardMatch tool (my affiliate link) or by trying this direct link in various browsers.
+Unfortunately, the sign-up bonus was 25,000 points rather than 50,000 points you can usually find via CardMatch tool or by trying this direct link in various browsers.

 But like I said, I would not be able to get the higher offer because it usually contains “once per lifetime” language.
 After thinking about it a bit, I decided to pass on it and hold out for higher offer from Amex down the road.